 - Theme Migration: It’s rather complicated to migrate the theme from Magento 1 to Magento 2, what you need to do is to create a Magento 2 design that has the same look as your Magento 1 design based on your PSD file.

-- Code Migration: It’s fortunate that most of Magento 1 custom code are compatible with Magento 2 so you can either rewrite or migrate the code by using several Magento code migration tools.
+- Code Migration: It’s fortunate that most of Magento 1 custom code is compatible with Magento 2 so you can either rewrite or migrate the code by using several Magento code migration tools.

 Common Issues In The Magento Migration Process